 - Increased flexibility allowing the users to move through the course at their own pace without waiting for the audio to complete, while ensuring users still fulfill the two-hour training requirement

 - Quizzes & final test

-Employees (1hour/Supplemental or best practice) English & SpanishBuy Course Now
+Employees (1hour/CA Compliant) English & SpanishBuy Course Now

 Our Internet-based, one-hour course for non-supervisors guides employees through key federal discrimination and sexual-harassment laws, relates these laws to everyday workplace behavior, and provides the legal definitions of discrimination and harassment.